-University of Plymouth Academic Partnerships Programme Quality Handbook UK 23/24 Page 15 of 46 Last Saved:28/09/2023
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 23/24 Page 17 of 62 Last Saved:01/02/2023

-Demonstrate the ability to plan for the development of key skills essential to the workplace, to continuing professional development and to lifelong learning Secondary/Supplem entary: Workshops ot this level of the An exposition for embedding Employment Related S Practical Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Discuss psychological theory and method showing an awareness of a variety of perspectives, contexts/frameworks and potential applications.
+Demonstrate the ability to plan for the development of key skills essential to the workplace, to continuing professional development and to lifelong learning An exposition for embedding Employment Related Sk kills through Teaching & L earning and A Assessment a at this level of the programme: Practical Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Discuss psychological theory and method showing an awareness of a variety of perspectives, contexts/frameworks and potential applications.
 Identify and demonstrate knowledge of a range of research techniques appropriate to psychology investigation and be able to evaluate the usage of these.
-An exposition for embedding Practical Skills throug Primary: Workshops Secondary/Supplem entary: Lectures 2 LO 1, 2 Reports NORD2055, NORD2052, PETR2132, NORD2054
+Primary: Workshops Secondary/Supplem entary: Lectures 2 LO 1, 2 Reports NORD2055, NORD2052, PETR2132, PETR2188.